by Brian Tomasik

 My Congress experience

 In summer 2006, I interned in the Washington, DC office of a member of the US House of Representatives.
 We received lots of emails, letters, and phone calls from constituents.
-Some times the interns replied to these messages using a form letter without communicating anything to the staff members, but at other times, such as during a crucial vote session, the staff members asked the interns to tally up the number of "for" and "against" messages we had received, to serve as one input to the Congressman's decision.
+This page says: "Legislative staffers often count the number of letters of support and opposition on an issue, giving the legislator a mini-poll of district opinion."
+This claim is somewhat consistent with my own experience, at least for big votes.
 Usually the number of messages for a major issue was on the order of a ~100 to ~300, so the influence of a single person is not necessarily small.

-For example, say the letters constitute 10% of the influence over how the Congressman votes, and he receives 200 letters.
-His vote, in turn, has an F fractional chance of affecting the outcome of a bill that would affect 10 billion chickens.
-Then one additional letter is worth (10%) * (1/201) * (F) * (10 billion) chickens helped.
+For example, suppose that letters constitute 10% of the influence over how the Congressman votes, and he receives 200 letters, so that each letter has a 10%/200 = 0.05% influence.
+Say that the Congressman's vote, in turn, has an F fractional chance of affecting the outcome of a bill that would help 10 billion chickens.
+Then one letter is worth (0.05% * F) * (10 billion) chickens helped.
 I'm not sure what F is, but even if it's like 1 in 100,000, that's still ~50 chickens helped in expectation, which is not trivial.
 Ignoring fish, it's comparable to creating a vegetarian-year, which might cost ~$11 (though this estimate may be overly optimistic from an outside-view perspective).

 Case study: Harvard cage-free petition